Sink where campers pour dirty water from a container after washing dishes at campsite. (This is NOT a dishwashing station).

 Directions

 From Boston, take I-95 north to Augusta, then Route 3 east to Ellsworth and Mount Desert Island.
-Alternatively, continue I-95 north to Bangor, then Route 1A east to Ellsworth.
-In Ellsworth, take Route 3 to Mount Desert Island.
-At the first traffic light on the island, bear right onto Route 102 and continue for 11.5 miles through Somesville and Southwest Harbor.
-Keep right on Route 102 through Bass Harbor, then keep left onto Route 102A.
-The campground entrance is on the left in approximately 2.4 miles.
+At the first traffic light on Mount Desert Island, bear right onto Route 102.
+Continue approximately 11.5 miles through Somesville and Southwest Harbor.
+As you leave Southwest Harbor, keep right on Route 102 through Bass Harbor, then keep left onto Route 102A.
+The campground entrance is on the left, approximately 2.4 miles ahead.

 Amenities